asagar60/Udacity-SCND-Programming-a-Real-Self-Driving-Car/README.md

 ## Implementation Strategy

 For the implementation, functionality of the nodes, traffic light detector, classifier, model architecture, TensorFlow Object Detection API and more, please refer to the [writeup.md](./writeup.md).

+A comprehensive explanation and instructions on how to modify the code to build and deploy your own custom object detection model is available on my **[Medium article](https://towardsdatascience.com/how-to-build-a-custom-object-detector-classifier-using-tensorflow-object-detection-api-811b7bcd31c4)**.

 ## The Team